 The process of magnetizing materials in an external field is described by key characteristics:

-These parameters are important when choosing material for devices, where high resistance to demagnetization or a stable retention of the magnetic state is required.
+These parameters are important when choosing material for devices that require high resistance to demagnetization or stable retention of a magnetic state.

 Magnetic permeability

-Magnetic permeability shows how effectively a material enhances the magnetic field.
+Magnetic permeability shows how effectively a material amplifies a magnetic field.

-- Initial permeability (when B and H tend to zero) is measured at weak external fields and reflects the behavior of the material in the initial stage of magnetization.
+- Initial permeability (as B and H tend to zero) is measured under weak external fields and reflects material behavior at the initial stage of magnetization.

-- Maximum permeability is achieved under optimal conditions and demonstrates the peak of material efficiency.
+- Maximum permeability is reached under optimal conditions and demonstrates the peak of material efficiency.

-These parameters determine the applications of soft magnetic materials, from transformers to measuring devices.
+These parameters determine application areas of soft magnetic materials, from transformers to measuring devices.

 Magnetostriction

-Magnetostriction is a change in the size of a material under the influence of a magnetic field.
+Magnetostriction is a change in material dimensions under a magnetic field.

-- Linear magnetostriction is expressed as a change in sample length along the field.
+- Linear magnetostriction is expressed as change in specimen length along the field.

-- Volumetric magnetostriction characterizes the overall change in volume.
-For most materials, the relative change in body volume during magnetization is significantly less than the relative change in length.
+- Volume magnetostriction characterizes overall volume change.
+For most materials the relative volume change of a body on magnetization is significantly smaller than the relative length change.

-The magnetostriction effect is important for designing devices where the magnetic field affects mechanical deformation, for example, in ultrasonic transducers or actuators.
+The magnetostriction effect is important for designing devices where a magnetic field affects mechanical deformation, for example in ultrasonic transducers or actuators.

 - 50N — high magnetic permeability, suitable for transformers and electromagnets;

-- 50NP — alloy with a rectangular hysteresis loop, used in pulse technology;
+- 50NP — an alloy with a rectangular hysteresis loop, used in pulse technology;

 - 79NM — high permeability in weak fields, used in precision instruments;

-- 80NM — easily saturated in weak fields; it is in demand in radio electronics;
+- 80NM — easily saturates under weak fields, sought after in radio electronics;

-- 81NMA — the best choice for weak fields due to maximum magnetic permeability;
+- 81NMA — the best choice for weak fields thanks to maximum magnetic permeability;

-- 27KH — material with a high Curie point (950°C), suitable for use in high-temperature conditions;
+- 27KKh — a material with a high Curie point (950°C), suitable for high-temperature applications;

 - 49K2FA-VI — magnetic saturation up to 2.35 T and high magnetostriction, ideal for powerful generators.

-Ours steels and alloys provide stable characteristics and meet the most stringent requirements of modern industry.
-Contact usto discuss your needs and find optimal solution for your project.
-PZPS is the guaranteed success of your developments!
+Our steels and alloys provide stable characteristics and meet the strictest requirements of modern industry.
+Contact us to discuss your needs and find the optimal solution for your project.
+PZPS is guaranteed success for your developments!